Heart of the Dordogne By Bicycle

 Highlights: Proumeyssac Cave, Les Eyzies.

 Your ride today will take you to Les Eyzies, capital of prehistory, where Cro Magnon was discovered.
 Starting out easy you come to Audrix a small village by small roads, then down to Le Bugue.
 Continue on to Gouffre de Proumeyssac, also known as the "Cathedral of Crystal", currently the largest developed cave in the P?rigord.
 Arrive to Les Eyzies and take time to visit this town and its sites and museums.
-Dinner is included tonight.
 Mileage: 45 Km (28 miles).

 Loop ride into the Vezère Valley